 5. Facebook Ads – Ads

-Apart from seeing how well each ad is performing, the Facebook Ads section can help you get creative with your client moving into subsequent months.
+Apart from seeing how well each ad is performing, the Facebook Ads section can help you get creative with your clients moving into subsequent months.
 This is an excellent opportunity for you to get ideas for new creative content on Facebook to drive more engagement and traffic.

 6. Bing Ads – Campaigns